cameraui/docs/detection/genai-descriptions.md

 camera.ui can use a generative-AI model to describe what happens on camera.
 It writes a short summary of each moment in an event: a title, what happened, a notification-friendly line, and a threat level.
 It names people, plates, and detected movement.

 Names and plates come from what [face recognition](/detection/faces) and [plate reading](/detection/license-plates) actually confirmed, not from what the model thinks it can read in the picture.
-A description will not put a plate on a car that was never read.[^genai-reads]
+A description will not put a plate on a car that was never read.

 <Shot src="/img/detection/genai-description.png" alt="An AI-generated event description" />